Coronavirus Disease 2019 (COVID-19) FAQs

 Q: Will there be an extension on compliance reports due during this shut-down?

-Q: Will registration fees for the Adult Education Administrators’ meeting be refunded, and will we need to cancel our hotel reservations?
+Q: Will registration fees for the Adult Education administrators’ meeting be refunded, and will we need to cancel our hotel reservations?

 The Adult Education Administrators’ meeting is cancelled and fees will be refunded to attendees.
 Attendees should contact the hotel directly to cancel the reservation.